Skip to Main Content

 Along with these symptoms, you may experience nerve compression leading to numbness and discomfort, sciatic pain, and other obstetric complications.
 If you’re concerned that your pelvic pain might be SPD, always consult a physical therapist.
 Even though SPD typically resolves itself after delivery, seeking an early diagnosis can help save you from potential side effects and long-term complications.

-Tips for soothing "lightening crotch" during pregnancy
+Tips for stabbing pelvic pain during pregnancy

 Pubic symphysis dysfunction can be tricky to treat on your own.
 A physical therapist can recommend personalized strategies that help you prevent and ease the pain of SPD.
 Below are some common tips that our PTs share with their patients.